wesleywerner/dregosadv/docs/design.md

 - SCORE_BRIBERY: Trade with the Carver (puzzle)

 # TODO
-* Add ABOUT
-* Add verb for tester notes
 * Fill the journal with notes
 * Quotes in journal entries.
-* Optimize entry descriptions for all rooms
 * Rewrite parser responses and PC feedback in the first person?
 * Map with IFM.